w3f/Grant-Milestone-Delivery/README.md

 6. Add a comment or review to the pull request that contains the evaluated milestone delivery.
 This comment should contain a quick summary of your finding as well as link to the milestone submission.
 7. Milestone evaluations are double-checked by [W3F Grants Evaluators](https://github.com/w3f/Grants-Program#team).
 Successful milestone evaluations are merged and the evaluator is rewarded with KSM.

 *You can evaluate as many deliveries as you like.
-With each successful evaluation, the probability of being double-checked decreases and once you have done enough of them, you'll be added to the list of [W3F Grants Evaluators](https://github.com/w3f/Grants-Program#team) yourself.*
+With each successful evaluation, the probability of being double-checked decreases and eventually you'll be added to the list of [W3F Grants Evaluators](https://github.com/w3f/Grants-Program#team) yourself.*

 ## :bulb: Help